John F. Shelley

-Shelley earned a law degree from the University of San Francisco in 1932.
-He served in the United States Coast Guard during World War II and was a member of the California State Senate from 1939 to 1947.
-He ran an unsuccessful race for the Lieutenant Governor's office against Goodwin Knight in 1946.
-Shelley would then make his mark as a leader of the California delegation to the 1948 Democratic National Convention, when he helped marshal his state's votes to support a strong civil rights plank.
-Shelley entered the United States House of Representatives in 1949 and served until 1964, when he stepped down to be inaugurated Mayor of San Francisco after winning the November, 1963 election by nearly a 12-point margin against his nearest opponent, Harold Dobbs (50-38.5%).

 Early life, family and education

-John Francis Shelley was the oldest of nine children born to Dennis Shelley and Mary Casey Shelley on September 3, 1905.
+John Francis Shelley was born in San Francisco on September 3, 1905, the oldest of nine children of Dennis Shelley and Mary Casey Shelley.
 His father was an immigrant from County Cork, Ireland (then part of the United Kingdom), who became a longshoreman in California.
 He grew up in the Mission District of San Francisco, then "a tough working-class district," where he "acquired a deep-seated belief that 'working it out instead of fighting it out' was the best policy when disagreement was encountered."
 He attended Mission High School, where in 1923 he was elected student body president.
-He studied law at the University of San Francisco, while working as a bakery driver and playing varsity football.
+He studied law and played varsity football at the University of San Francisco while working as a bakery driver, earning his law degree in 1932.

 Early union activities

 After graduation (receiving his law degree in 1932), Shelley became a business agent for the Bakery Wagon Drivers Union.
 In 1936 he became an AFL official, defeating an incumbent to become vice-president of the San Francisco Labor Council.
 He was the council's representative to the Pacific coast's first industrial development conference aimed at girls and hosted by several Northern California YWCAs.

 Shelley was elected president of the council in 1937.
 Shortly into his term, the council began organizing state agricultural and cannery workers under the AFL.
 Shelley was one of the leaders of the California People's Legislative Conference, a group supporting Washington state's minimum wage, while the Supreme Court was entertaining a constitutional challenge against it in West Coast Hotel Co. v.
 Parrish.